SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 The original method was developed by [Garst et. al](https://www.nature.com/articles/nbt.3718).
 Protocols were adapted and changed for our requirements and another study was published by our group and can be found [here](https://www.embopress.org/doi/full/10.15252/msb.202311596).
 The folder **CREATE oligo Design** contains the scripts and amn example data set.
 The genome of *E. coli* BW25113 is incorparated into the scripts.
-If you want to use a differemt genome you need to change the input in the code of the script **CREATE_oligos.py**.
-We recomend using these scripts if you deal with a huge list of mutations (more than 200MB).
+If you want to use a different genome you need to change the input in the code of the script **CREATE_oligos.py**.
+We recommend using these scripts if you deal with a huge list of mutations (more than 200MB).
 Otherwise the webapplication will work to generate oligos.
 It is important that the input table containing the mutations has the following format:

 | Gene | Mutation | Position |